SirJonthe/utest/README.md

 `utest` provides only a few contact points for the programmer to use.
 Once unit tests are correctly defined using the provided library functionality the tests are automatically run when the user calls a single `Run` function.

 ## Macros
-In order to create a unit test, the user needs to make use of two macros; `UTEST_BEGIN(unit_test_name)` and `UTEST_END(unit_test_name, must_pass)`.
+In order to create a unit test, the user needs to make use of two macros; `CC0_UTEST_BEGIN(unit_test_name)` and `CC0_UTEST_END(unit_test_name, must_pass)`.
 These macros add boilerplate code which sets up the unit test as well as ensures that the unit test is automatically added to the list of unit tests to be run when calling `Run`.
 When naming unit tests, use snake case to describe the test as `utest` automatically detects the wording.

 ## Functions
 `Run` runs all user-defined unit tests, assuming they have been created correctly.